apache/jackrabbit-site/src/site/markdown/index.md

 focus on new features and other improvements.
 See the [downloads](downloads.html#v2.21) page for more details.

-#### Dezember 5th, 2022: Apache Jackrabbit FileVault 3.6.6 released
+#### December 5th, 2022: Apache Jackrabbit FileVault 3.6.6 released
 Apache Jackrabbit FileVault 3.6.6 is the current stable release of the repository content synchronization tool.
 It requires Java 8 or newer.
 See the [downloads](downloads.html#vlt) page for more details.